tldr-pages/tldr/pages/windows/reg-restore.md

 # reg restore

-> Restore a key and its values from a `.hiv` file.
+> Restore a key and its values from a native `.hiv` file.
 > See `reg-save` for more information.
 > More information: <https://learn.microsoft.com/windows-server/administration/windows-commands/reg-restore>.